UEFI-code/PyTorch_For_PoorGuys/README.md

 To use this version, you also need to purchase big RAM (Which is much cheaper than Graphic Card).

+Currently only support CUDA, and only tested on Ubuntu 22.04 with CUDA 11.8.
+Other Debian-based Linux may also work, try it yourself!

 ![PyTorch Logo](https://github.com/pytorch/pytorch/blob/master/docs/source/_static/img/pytorch-logo-dark.png)

 --------------------------------------------------------------------------------